katarzyna-dusza/slider/README.md

     ```shell
     npm start
     ```
-The example application should appear under [localhost:8080/examples/mix/](localhost:8080/examples/mix/).
+The example application should appear under http://localhost:8080/examples/mix.

 #### Make your own app

-1. Create index.html.
+1. Create `index.html`.
 2. Add some sections.
 3. Put at the end of the _body_ the **slider** scripts from the _/dist_ directory.

-Your html file should look like this:
+An exemplary HTML file can look like this:
 ```html
 <!DOCTYPE html>
 <head>